 When Stephanie's son was five months old, Michele gained full custody.
 There was no more talk of adoption now.
 Michele believed her daughter would eventually come home for good to raise the boy herself.

 But months later, in January 1997—with Michele just days into a new, tough-love style of parenting—Stephanie disappeared, never to return.

-"The guilt that I feel..." says Michele, almost two decades afterward.
+"The guilt that I feel..." says Michele, almost two decades later.

 On February 5, the RCMP searched Pickton's farm looking for illegal firearms.
 Pickton was arrested and released in the morning—but while searching his farm, officers discovered one of the missing women's inhalers.

 In the days following, as police combed the farm, stories began to appear in the press: the discovery of DNA on the farm and allegations that police ignored the case for so long because many of the women were sex workers or used drugs.